See the details of our year-round programme of public workshops and find out more about the bespoke workshops we offer to private clients too

 £50 for non-members.

-Members and Masterclass Pass holders are given first refusal on all workshops.
-Any remaining spaces will be offered to non-members on the club's mailing list a few days before the workshop.
+Members are given first refusal on all workshops.
+Any remaining spaces will be available for non-member guests to book a few days before the workshop.

 Talks and seminars

 GDC members have spoken in televised panel discussions and public debates, delivered TEDx talks, and run training workshops.
 Let us know if you need someone to speak at your event - even at short notice: it's what we train for.

 While the club's public workshops are pre-designed, all private workshops are bespoke and tailored to the needs of each individual group following a free consultation.
 Delivered by lead trainer and Director, Tony Koutsoumbos.

 Ideal if you're looking for an end to end service with lead trainer and Director, Tony Koutsoumbos, working with you to design a training or event programme from scratch.
 We'll help you clarify your top objectives, then take it from there.